justliam42/MSOE-notes/Classes/CPE 1500/Weeks 9, 10, 11 - Synchronous finite state machines, alternate state machine encodings.md

 Moore Machine
 - At the heart of the Moore machine there is a n-bit storage register.
 - In front of the ***State Register*** is a ***Next State Logic*** block which may have inputs
+- The output stored state also feeds back into the next state logic block